firmwater/FirmwaterLMS-API/README.md

 # Users API

-The users API will provide access resources corresponding to users.
+The users API will provide access to resources corresponding to users.

 ## Get a single user